elejeune11/woundcompute/README.md

 </p>

 ## To-Do List <a name="todo"></a>
+- [ ] Add segmentation tools specific to Phase Contrast Microscopy
+- [ ] Include functions and I/O for a more zoomed out FOV
 - [ ] Include previous work on tissue deformation tracking in this repository
-- [ ] Identify where segmentation fails and add additional functions to accomodate these scenarios
+- [ ] Identify where segmentation fails and add additional functions to accomodate these scenarios (starting point: Anish's dataset)
 - [ ] Validate wound segmentation vs. hand labeled data
 - [ ] Compare our procedural wound segmentation to machine learning approaches to wound segmentation
 - [ ] Add additional quantities of interest to the automatically computed outputs